Last Updated on: by

 - Condenser lens focuses the electron beam on the specimen.
 A second condenser lens forms the electrons into a thin tight beam.

-- A third set of magnetic lenses called projector (ocular) lenses produce the final further magnified image.
+- The third set of magnetic lenses called projector (ocular) lenses produce the final further magnified image.

-- Each of these lenses acts as image magnifier all the while maintaining an incredible level of details and resolution.
+- Each of these lenses acts as an image magnifier all the while maintaining an incredible level of detail and resolution.

 - Specimen Holder

 - The specimen holder is an extremely thin film of carbon or collodion held by a metal grid.

 - The final image is projected on a fluorescent screen.

 - Below the fluorescent screen is a camera for recording the image.

 - Electron microscopes are used to investigate the ultrastructure of a wide range of biological and inorganic specimens including microorganisms, cells, large molecules, biopsy samples, metals, and crystals.

 - Industrially, electron microscopes are often used for quality control and failure analysis.